snehadinesh323-cmd/Romantic-Valentines-Day-Web-App/README.md

    ```js
    let partnerName = "Faheera"; // Replace with your partner's name
    ```
-3. Change `JILLIAN` to your partner’s name, like this:
+3. Change `Faheera` to your partner’s name, like this:
    ```js
    let partnerName = "BABY";
    ```